Azure Synapse OCF Connector: Install and Configure¶

 The .xel file is stored in the container that was selected in step 6.

-To go with the table-based QLI option, you will need to create a table or a view on your database to store the query history data.
+To go with the table-based QLI option, you will need to create a view on your database to store the query history data.

 Note